vectorgrp/sil-kit/docs/api/rpc.rst

 ~~~~~~~~~~~~~~~~

 The simulation can be queried about available RpcServers with |DiscoverRpcServers|.
 The method takes filter arguments
-for functionName, RpcExchangeFormat and labels.
+for rpcChannel, RpcExchangeFormat and labels.
 To obtain the results of the query, a handler is given to the method
 which carries a vector of RpcDiscoveryResult providing the properties of each discovered RpcServer.

 !!!
 Usage